brianglass/anastasis/files/kontakion_32.md

 But was placed in the tents of the just.
 While Elias, seated on the fiery chariot,
-Ascended, yet did not reach heaven, as it is written, But Â‘as towards heavenÂ’.
+Ascended, yet did not reach heaven, as it is written, But ‘as towards heaven’.
 But the God of Enoch and the God of Elias, On ascending to heaven, declared to you,
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’’

 **